mono/website/docs/tools+libraries/tools/monodoc/editing.md

     <example> ... </example>

 Use example to insert an example.
 The example can contain explanatory text and code.
+The code content should be wrapped in a CDATA element so that it is not parsed by the XML processor:

-    <code lang="C#">.. </code>
+    <code lang="C#"><![CDATA[ .. ]]></code>

 Use this to provide a sample C# program, typically used within the \<example\> tags.